dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

-  First, after GST (Global Stabilization Time), i.e., after communication has become synchronous, views are inherently synchronized through DAG Trans.
+  First, after GST (Global Stabilization Time), i.e., after communication has become synchronous, views are inherently synchronized through DAG-T.
 For let $\Delta$ be an upper bound on communication after GST.
 Once a `view(r)` with an honest leader is entered by the first honest party, within $2 * \Delta$, both the leader and all honest parties enter `view(r)` as well.
 Within $4 * \Delta$, the `view(r)` proposal and votes from all honest parties are spread to everyone.